SPEITCoder/CAN-PR2/ex4.md

 + Penalties

-We find that there is always a nop instruction after condition instruction and the penalties are:
+We find that there is always a nop instruction after a conditional jump instruction, which is, in our opinion, systematically added by the compiler, and the penalties (including the nop added) are:
 PC/Prediction taken/untaken: 3
 PC/Prediction taken/taken: 2
 PC/Prediction untaken/taken: 3